David Thabo Simelane: Investigation

 Shepherds in search of a runaway cow discovered body parts in the Usuthu-Pulp Forest in Malkerns and notified the authorities, who soon asked six South African forensics experts for administrative assistance.

-Simelane was arrested on April 25, 2001 on a street near the graves and led the police to more graves, from which 45 bodies were found.
+Simelane was arrested on 25 April 2001 on a street near the graves and led the police to more graves, from which 45 bodies were found.
 Even the bodies of four babies were among the dead.
 Because of the highly advanced decay, Simelane was charged with 34 murders.

 He cooperated with investigators and, during his interrogation, confessed to having been wearing the T-shirt of one of his victims.

 Conviction

 During the trial he was found guilty of murder in 28 cases and sentenced to death by hanging.
 He showed no remorse for his actions during his trial.

 After an appeal to the Swazi Supreme Court in November 2011, it was decided that the trial took an inadmissibly long time, but the death sentence that awaited Simelane has been confirmed.
+Since the execution of murderer Philippa Mdluli in 1983, Eswatini has become a de facto abolitionist country, not carrying out any death sentence since that year.